rz4/MinoTauro/README.md

 ### ParInfer Notebook Extension

-Since this project is intended to showcase the power of Lisp, I found an notebook extension for [ParInfer](https://github.com/shaunlebron/parinfer) in this great Clojure Jupyter [repository](https://github.com/clojupyter/lein-jupyter).
+Since this project is intended to showcase the power of Lisp, I found an notebook extension for [ParInfer](https://github.com/shaunlebron/parinfer) in this great Clojure Jupyter kernel [repository](https://github.com/clojupyter/lein-jupyter).
 Many people stay away from Lisps due to the abundance of parenthesis, but ParaInfer takes away the need to manage all those annoying curves.
 I would recommend reading the documentation of